Mitch Friedman: Conservation Northwest

 Conservation Northwest became an affiliate member organization of the National Wildlife Federation in 2016.
 In 2017, the headquarters of Conservation Northwest were moved from Bellingham, Washington, to Seattle.
 Conservation Northwest led an effort (which they had joined in 2001) to protect the core of Blanchard Mountain that culminated in 2018 when the Washington State Legislature included in its annual budget bill the final tranche to save the core of Blanchard State Forest from logging.

 As part of their goal to link Cascades habitats on both sides of Interstate 90, Conservation Northwest coordinated efforts that induced WSDOT to build a wildlife overpass over I-90, which animals began using in 2018.

 In 2021, Conservation Northwest facilitated and funded the purchase of a 9,000+ acre ranch by the Confederated Tribes of the Colville Reservation.
 Conservation Northwest hails this as, for the time, the largest privately-funded return of land to indigenous peoples in the Western United States.

 In a 2021 KUOW article, Friedman is quoted and states his philosophy on Washington forests: "These lands are a gift that should not have to be squeezed for every dollar when they already benefit us in so many ways ..."
 Among his awards, Friedman was in 2022 awarded a Conservation Leadership Award by the Wilburforce Foundation, one of four recipients that year.
 Also in 2022, the National Wildlife Federation honored Conservation Northwest with their Affiliate of the Year award.

 Friedman's memoir and activism strategy guide, Conservation Confidential: A Wild Path to a Less Polarizing and More Effective Activism, was published in 2025 by Spokane-based publisher Latah Books.
 During an interview with KGMI, Friedman shared that his goal with the book was to advise against polarizing tactics in favor of more collaborative approaches to conservation.
 (Note: Friedman had publicly endorsed the same sentiment in a prior 1996 speech.)
 In a review for Conservation Confidential, Denis Hayes described Friedman as "a legend in the conservation community".
 Also in 2025, Friedman authored an article taking the controversial position that he "[supports] killing some barred owls" due to their role in the declining populations of northern spotted owls.
 (Note: Friedman's efforts to maintain spotted owl populations stretch back to at least 1986, when he participated in a protest about the cutting of spotted owl–habitat trees in Washington.)

 Other activities

 Friedman was a founding board member of Wildlands Network.
 Additionally, he was the subject of a 2012 article in The Seattle Times.
 He has sat on the Washington Department of Fish and Wildlife Budget and Policy Advisory Group since 2017.

 Personal life

 While a conservationist, Friedman is also an occasional fisherman and deer hunter.
 A self-described "ironic hunter", he aims to shoots deer and elk from overpopulated herds.
-He has two adult daughters, Jessie and Carrie, who were raised in Bellingham.
+He has two adult daughters who were raised in Bellingham.
 Friedman now lives in Seattle with his wife Jackie.

 Friedman also volunteers towards the cause of Ukraine defense.
 For this work, he has been named a "fella" by the North Atlantic Fella Organization.